WebOrigami/docs/src/content/pattern/serve.md

 This converts a request's URL into an array of keys, then returns what it finds there.
 If no value is found, the listener responds with 404 Not Found.

-If a request returns an async graph, we redirect to an `index.html` value inside that graph.
-E.g., in our sample deep object and files graphs, we have a subfolder called `more`.
-If someone navigates to the path `more`, that request will return the corresponding subgraph.
+If a request returns an async tree, we redirect to an `index.html` value inside that tree.
+E.g., in our sample deep object and file trees, we have a subfolder called `more`.
+If someone navigates to the path `more`, that request will return the corresponding subtree.
 We then redirect to `more/`, which will ultimately render the page at `more/index.html`.

-## Serve the graph
+## Serve the tree

 Finally, we start the server at a default port.